redbadger/crux/docs/src/part-1/shell/android/android.md

 dynamic library and generating the runtime bindings and the shared types.

 - The [Android NDK](https://developer.android.com/ndk)
+- [BoltFFI](https://www.boltffi.dev/) — `boltffi pack android` builds the native
-- [BoltFFI](https://www.boltffi.dev/) to generate Kotlin bindings and `jniLibs`
+  libraries, generates the Kotlin bindings, and writes the `jniLibs`
-- Crux/Facet type generation for the app data types
+- The `codegen` binary (with the `facet_typegen` feature) generates the Kotlin app data types

 The NDK can be installed from "**Tools, SDK Manager, SDK Tools**" in Android Studio.

 Let's get started.

-Add the four rust android toolchains to your system:
+Add the four Rust Android toolchains to your system:

 ```sh
 $ rustup target add aarch64-linux-android armv7-linux-androideabi i686-linux-android x86_64-linux-android